$\Delta$-PINNs: physics-informed neural networks on complex geometries: Motivation

 \section{Motivation}

-Physics-informed neural networks (PINNs) \cite{raissi2019physics} are a exciting new tool for blending data and known physical laws in the form of differential equations.
-They have been successfully applied to multiple physical domains such as fluid mechanics \cite{raissi2020hidden}, solid mechanics \cite{haghighat2021physics}, heat transfer \cite{cai2021physics} and biomedical engineering \cite{kissas2020machine,sahli2020physics,ruiz2022physics}, to name a few.
-Even though this technique can be used to solve forward problems, they tend to excel when performing inverse problems.
+Physics-informed neural networks (PINNs) \cite{raissi2019physics} are an exciting new tool for blending data and known physical laws in the form of differential equations.
+They have been successfully applied to multiple physical domains such as fluid mechanics \cite{raissi2020hidden}, solid mechanics \cite{haghighat2021physics}, heat transfer \cite{cai2021physics} and biomedical engineering \cite{kissas2020machine,ruiz2022physics}, to name a few.
+They tend to excel when performing inverse problems when either there partial observations of the quantity of interest or the physics are only approximately satisfied.
+PINNs can be used for forward problems but, in this area, traditional tools, such as the finite element method tend to be faster and more accurate.
 Since their inception, there have been multiple attempts to improve PINNs, in areas such as training strategies \cite{nabian2021efficient,wang2022and} and activation functions \cite{jagtap2020adaptive}.